The job of a music production writer entails creating music for sale or music that is licensed to a Production Music Library.

 The best method of approach is to write music regularly and produce exceptional quality music.

-Take breaks in between your writing to prevent a burnout and allow yourself to be productive and be more creative in your writing.
+Take breaks in between your writing to prevent burnout and allow yourself to be productive and be more creative in your writing.

 Production music should not be repetitive or looped even though it sounds like that on TV.
 This is because the editors have to make the track work to picture to suit their needs.